Property Tax Payment Options

 Property owners with an estimated tax bill of more than $100 are eligible.
 To participate, taxpayers may apply online or submit an application at any Pinellas County Tax Collector’s office by April 30 of the current tax year.
 For example, to pay your 2017 taxes by installment, we must receive your application by April 30, 2017.
 Once you are enrolled and the first installment payment is made, you do not have to reapply every year, as long as the first installment payment is made every year.

-Please note: The installment payment plan application period is closed for 2016 property taxes.
-Installment payment plan applications for 2017 property taxes are now being accepted and are due by April 30, 2017.
+Please note: The installment payment plan application period is closed for 2017 property taxes.

 When are the payments due?